MartjeRave/OccupancyDuration/README.txt

-This is code corresponding to the papar:
+This is the code corresponding to the paper:

 https://arxiv.org/abs/2505.02587